 Thursday, December 31, 2015

-A house for wombats by Jane Burrell illustrated by Michael Dugan
+A House for Wombats by Jane Burrell illustrated by Michael Dugan

 Earlier this week I talked about Sebastian lives in a Hat.
 I saw new copies of this book today in a shop with a big sticker on the front to celebrate its 30th birthday.

 Kate is sorry the wombats have to live in holes in the ground.
 She decides to build them a tree house.
 Her father has a shed full of wonderful materials.
-"It's full of things for building tree houses.
-If you use some of them I might be able to fit something else in."

 Kate sets to work.
 She builds a floor between the branches, a roof so the wombats stay dry, walls and a window with curtains, a chimney and finally a spiral staircase.
 She asks her dad to come and take a look when she is finished.
 This next page is the surprise.
 Young children will gasp out loud and so will you!